-To begin, place the bottle in center, and bring the material up.
+To begin, place the bottle in the center, and bring the material up.
 Then tie it with an elastic.
 It is just like tying hair.

-Once it’s tied, flip the bottle up side down.
+Once it’s tied, flip the bottle upside down.
 As a result, the bottom part of the material should be flat and fit snugly.

 Finally, flip it again so it is facing up.
 Now, try to even out the gathered areas where it’s tied.
-It is indeed my favorite part.
+It is indeed my favourite part.
 For some reason, I feel like I’m a fashion designer!
 As a matter of a fact, this part reminds me of sewing the cuff of a fancy blouse.

 Step 3: Final step for medicine bottle into a vase